open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 ## Step 8 - Create Issues and Pull Requests

 Create three more issues, add comments to three other issues, and resolve three issues by making the necessary changes in your repo with three separate pull requests.
 You will follow the same steps as in [GitHub Issues](githubissues.md), continuing to improve this Markdown Wiki so that it is educational, yet easy to understand for future interns.
 Just as your learning with this Wiki was made possible by the efforts of previous interns, now we turn to you to continue that tradition, and help future interns take their First Steps.
 Through this step, you should try to further improve our Markdown Wiki, with better explanations, formatting fixes, and more!
+You must have made your pull requests, have them approved by at least three others and merged to the upstream repository.
+Just as before, announce your Pull Request on the Gitter chat and wait for at least three others to approve it.
+You may need to make some additional corrections.
 Learn by teaching - or editing our teaching tool, in this case!

 **NOTE**: When you are fixing an issue, mention the number of the issue you are fixing in the description of your pull request.

 - Once you complete Step 8 you will have:
-   * 5 pull requests made ( one at step 3, one at step 6 and three at step 8)
+   * 5 merged pull requests made ( one at step 3, one at step 6 and three at step 8)
    * 4 comments made ( one at step 6 and three at step 8)
    * 4 issues created ( one at step 6 and three at step 8)

 ## Step 9 - Submit Survey

-Head over to [Open Learning Exchange Repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and make sure you have the following done:
+Head over to [Open Learning Exchange Repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and make sure you have the previous list from Step 8 done.

-* 5 merged pull requests (1 PR at step-3, 1 PR at step-6 and 3 PR's at step-8).
-* 4 comments (1 comment at step-6, 3 comment's at step-8)
-* 4 issues (1 issue at step-6, 3 issues at step-8)

 If you meet these requirements let us know in the Gitter chat, so we can send the survey to your community.
 Then, fill out the survey and submit it.
 Next, Sync your community with the nation (as you did in step 7).
 Lastly, once you have completed all other steps, add yourself to the virtual intern list found in team.md and create a pull request.

 After the pull request, message in the gitter chat or message dogi to let him know you are done so that he can set up a meeting and add you to the team as soon as possible.

 Once you have been added to the team, read through the [intern orientation document](internorientation.md).